eakneller/eakneller/README.md

 I have successfully led the development and application of multiple globally deployed computational tools used for scientific research and business decisions analysis in the energy industry.
-Additionally, I have interests in utilizing Numba and Julia for rapid high-performance prototype development for business decision support and the development of easy to extend and maintain scientific software.
+Additionally, I have interests in utilizing Numba and Julia for rapid high-performance prototype development and the development of easy to extend and maintain scientific software.